Dirt bike represented wild, adventurous, and was once considered exclusive to adults.

 - Recommended maximum weight suggested is 120 pounds

-- Can do tough trails and big bumps
+- Can do tight trails and big bumps

 - Top speed is between 8 & 10 mph

-- The motor has enough power to pull out of tight situations from a dead stop
+- The motor has enough power to pull out of tense situations from a dead stop

 - Excellent climbing capabilities